flomotlik/help/_posts/deployment/2012-04-13-Heroku-Deployment.markdown

 *   **migrate**

-    If set to true will start migrations on heroku by running "heroku run rake db:migrate --app STAGING-OR-PRODUCTION-APP"
+    If set to true will start migrations on heroku by running "heroku run rake db:migrate --app STAGING-OR-PRODUCTION-APP".

 *   **restore_production**